swordfatih/CNRoom/README.md

 ### Help

-Many functions you need for your ECS are provided in the helper class.
+`CNRoom/Room.hpp` file provides some useful tools.

-Functions | Description
+Class | Description
 ------- | -----------
-`create<Component>()` | Creates an entity with or without components.
+`Key` | Struct that represents a key with a name and a vector of values.
 `add<Component>(entity)` | Add a component to an entity.
 `remove<Component>(entity)` | Remove a component from an entity.
 `get<Component>(entity)` | Get a specified component of an entity.